merenlab/anvio/anvio/docs/programs/anvi-report-dgrs.md

 Use existing DGRs_found.tsv to recalculate DGR activity.
 (Most other parameters become irrelevant except the VR-profiling ones.)

-NB: This help file was written by a Brit please don't mind any none USA spellings I have missed or extra "u"s.
+NB: This help file was written by a Brit please don't mind any none USA spellings I have missed, or added an extra "u"s.
 Thank you.